shahd9290/Competitive-Revision-Website/DIARY.md

 04/11/24 - 08/11/24: Begin work on Question Bank\
 12/11/24 - 16/11/24: Created Subject and Qualification models.
 Qualifications embedded into the system.
 Subject Search functionality to be implemented.\
 23/11/24 - 24/11/24: Implemented Topics & Begin search implementation to frontend.
+27/11/24 - 03/12/24: Integrated Modal into search - with topics for the subject in each dialog box.